Apple Pay and Google Wallet: Mobile Payment Going Mainstream

 When it comes to security, Apple Pay has a unique approach.
 Like your bank, Google Wallet stores credit card and personal information on encrypted servers.
 However, Google also records information about your purchases, the stores you visit, and even your geolocation.
 Also, unlike Apple Pay, retrieving information from Google’s cloud-based servers requires wifi or cell service.

-As we discussed in a prior post, Apple Pay achieves security by using a “token” system and does not store or share credit card information or track purchase history, making it less valuable to hackers and retailers’ R&D departments alike.
+Apple Pay achieves security by using a “token” system and does not store or share credit card information or track purchase history, making it less valuable to hackers and retailers’ R&D departments alike.
 Also, the fingerprint scanner on the iPhone 6 (while it is already being duplicated for Android phones) is more difficult to bypass than the Google Wallet PIN.

 Holiday Surge (or not)